catalyst-cloud/catalystcloud-docs/source/management.rst

 |

-if your requested change does not fall into the preapproved category the **Previous Quota Changes** area will display a message showing the current state of your request.
+If your requested change does not fall into the preapproved category the **Previous Quota Changes** area will display a message showing the current state of your request.

 .. image:: _static/pending_change.png